hypercliq/shutdown-cleanup/DEVGUIDE.md

 #### What This Means for You

 - **You Can Safely Use Async Handlers**: Feel free to define your handlers as `async` functions.
 The module has you covered.
-- **Error Handling**: It's still good practice to handle errors within your handlers, but the module provides an additional safety net.
+- **Error Handling**: It's still good practice to handle errors within your handlers for clarity and to manage specific error scenarios.
 - **Consistency**: Write your handlers in the way that makes the most sense for your application logic.

 ### Examples